SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/textarea/index.md

 ### Min and max length

-When a min or maxlength is defined, the user must enter at least `min` and at most `max` characters before the textarea is valid.
-Otherwise the textarea is invalid and a proper error message is displayed.
+If `minlength` or `maxlength` is defined, the user must enter at least `minlength` and at most `maxlength` characters before the textarea becomes valid.
+Otherwise the textarea is invalid and an error message is displayed.
 Optionally, a character counter can be displayed.

 :component-example{name="MinMaxLength" layout="grow"}